freedomfury/documents/projects/solutions/lxd-ci-playbook.md

 > Full source code can be found here [main.yml](lxd-ci-playbook.yml).

-Our project layout contains a simple Ansible structure.
-The list's most noteworthy files are the secrets file and the project's main entry point.
-The vault file refers to the Ansible vault's built-in encryption mechanism.
-The file names are arbitrary and can be adjusted to make sense of your situation.
-The rest of this document details the functionality inside the `main.yml` file at the root of our project.
+Our project layout features a straightforward Ansible structure.
+The two most significant files are the main entry point playbook and the vault file.
+The vault file utilizes Ansible vault's built-in encryption mechanism.
+The file names are flexible and can be modified to fit your needs.
+The remainder of this document elaborates on the functionality within the `main.yml` file located at the root of our project.
 ```
 ├── files
 │   ├── index.html